maxaviberman/Bluevine/README.md

 ## Application LoadBalancer
 ![Application Loadbalancer](https://github.com/maxaviberman/misc/blob/58ec260d51915b3c2a683f4498324456762b6bc6/ALB.PNG)
 The ALB is setup with two rules:
-1. "/" path to be routed to one of the Apache servers
+1. [Home Page](www.mberman.co.uk) - "/" path to be routed to one of the Apache servers
-2. "/kibana/" path to be re-direct to Kibana
+2. [Kibana](www.mberman.co.uk/kibana/) - "/kibana/" path to be re-direct to Kibana

 ## Automatic Deployment
 I'm using [Terraform](https://www.terraform.io/) to deploy on the AWS Cloud